You don't have to stay on psychiatric medications forever

 Withdrawal Considerations

 Withdrawal phenomena vary by medication class, dose, duration of use, and individual sensitivity, particularly in long-term benzodiazepine use.
 Common features may include anxiety, sleep disruption, sensory disturbances, and autonomic changes.
 Careful pacing and monitoring are used to reduce destabilization.
+Detailed discussion of withdrawal phenomena can be found in our clinical overviews of antidepressant tapering and benzodiazepine tapering.

 FAQ